jaspersong/Project_CS-4500/report/doc.md

 - Make polling timeouts configurable within the server and clients
 - Create unit tests for the dataframe's array of arrays
 - Get the network code to run within Docker
-- Assigning enumeration of the node ids
-- Align the node ids for direct communication between nodes
+- Assigning and aligning of the node ids in order to maintain ids throughout the direct communication between nodes
-- Message queue within the TCP message manager
+- Message queue within the TCP message manager (AKA, using Ack and Nack).
-- Update the message communication from UDP to TCP
+Currently it's running UDP-style.